Sympathy Messages: What to Say When Someone Dies (2026) | NAFD Funeral Directory

 Why Your Words Matter More Than You Think

 Research into bereavement consistently shows that feeling acknowledged is one of the most important things for a grieving person.
-A 2023 study from the University of Edinburgh found that bereaved people most valued messages that named the person who had died, expressed genuine feeling, and made no attempt to minimise the loss.
+Research into bereavement consistently finds that bereaved people most value messages that name the person who has died, express genuine feeling, and make no attempt to minimise the loss — not long eulogies, but honest acknowledgement.
 The message doesn't need to be long or eloquent.
 It needs to be honest.

 So before we look at examples, remember: you are not trying to fix grief.
 You are simply saying, I see you, I see your loss, and I am here.